ossf/scorecard/README.md

 A confidence of 10 indicates the check is completely sure of the result.

 Many of the checks are based on heuristics, contributions are welcome to improve the detection!

+### Requirements
+* The scorecard must only be composed of automate-able, objective data.
+For example, a project having 10 contributors doesn’t necessarily mean it’s more secure than a project with say 50 contributors.
+But, having two maintainers might be preferable to only having one -  the larger bus factor and ability to provide code reviews is objectively better.
+* The scorecard criteria can be as specific as possible and not limited general recommendations.
+For example, for Go, we can recommend/require specific linters and analyzers to be run on the codebase.
+* The scorecard can be populated for any open source project without any work or interaction from maintainers.
+* Maintainers must be provided with a mechanism to correct any automated scorecard findings they feel were made in error, provide "hints" for anything we can't detect automatically, and even dispute the applicability of a given scorecard finding for that repository.
+* Any criteria in the scorecard must be actionable.
+It should be possible, with help, for any project to "check all the boxes".
+* Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.

 ## Contributing